jenkinsci/appscan-plugin/README.md

         thresholds for total, critical, high, medium, and/or low finding counts.
         If multiple conditions are added, they will be treated as though they are separated by a logical OR.

+**Notes:**
+- Support for SAST scanning using HCL AppScan 360° was added for version 1.1.0 of the Jenkins extension.
+The existing HCL AppScan on Cloud connection endpoint and build step have been enhanced to allow users to connect to HCL AppScan 360°.
+- AppScan on Cloud (ASoC) now performs SAST and SCA analysis as separate scans.
+To execute an open-source only scan, use the Software Composition Analysis (SCA) scan type.
+The open-source only option will be removed from SAST scans in a future release.

  For more information on adding security analysis to Jenkins automation server, please visit this [link](http://help.hcltechsw.com/appscan/ASoC/appseccloud_jenkins.html?query=jenkins).